 Is a uterus public or personal?
 Is your relationship with a doctor, or indeed is your health, your concern?
 Are the affairs of multinational corporations private?
 This and a legion of other questions define the personal-political landscape, a complex and ever-evolving conversation (or shouting match, or fistfight, or gun battle).

 Though as important today as ever, these ideas are nothing new.
-The Personal Is Political11—in 1970, Carol Hanisch wrote, “One of the first things we discover… is that personal problems are political problems.
+The Personal Is Political12—in 1970, Carol Hanisch wrote, “One of the first things we discover… is that personal problems are political problems.
 There are no personal solutions… There is only collective action for a collective solution.”

 Let’s also reverse that: The Political Is Personal, a concept important in fiction writing.
 We tell stories through points of view, through the senses and thoughts of our characters, individuals who may fight the impositions made upon them by the politics of their world and culture.
 As writers, we practice a deeply personal process, but if we’re honest then the public and political nature of reading never strays far from our minds, particularly if we write for public consumption.
+If we’re conscientious writers, we recognize that each character we write embodies a political reality, and we take some responsibility for it.

-Returning to that grocery list: its every item reinforces or challenges the political landscape, and though there may be such a thing as an innocent writer, there is never innocent writing.
+Returning to that grocery list: Its every item reinforces or challenges the political landscape, and though there may be such a thing as an innocent writer,13 there is never innocent writing.
 Never neutral, words reflect either a memory or a vision, both of which impact our actions in the present and spread beyond us to nudge the culture in which we live—for the greater good, or by reinforcing systems of might-makes-right or power for power’s sake.

 The Case of the Domestic

-Perhaps the first great rivening of the “American domestic” by state powers occurred during the Civil War.
+In the United States, perhaps the first great rivening of the “American domestic” by state powers occurred during the Civil War.
 Brothers fighting brothers, yes, but also the freeing of slaves which, to the minds of many a land-holding white, was in some portion the division their family, even the intrusion on it by the state and by political forces.
 For both the Union and Confederacy, the political became personal indeed.

 Harriet Beecher Stowe’s Uncle Tom’s Cabin certainly did not start the Civil War—even if Lincoln told her, “So you’re the little woman who wrote the book that started this great war.”
-But its characters, including slaves and slave owners, and their familial and delicate relationships, illustrated the personal nature of the politics of slavery.13 Uncle Tom’s Cabin certainly did influence Northern thinking, and more importantly its message impacted generations of Americans afterward, strengthening anti-slavery sentiment in our culture even after the ratification of the Thirteenth Amendment.
+But its characters, including slaves and slave owners, and their familial and delicate relationships, illustrated the personal nature of the politics of slavery.15 Uncle Tom’s Cabin certainly did influence Northern thinking, and more importantly its message impacted generations of Americans afterward, strengthening anti-slavery sentiment in our culture even after the ratification of the Thirteenth Amendment.

-In her remarkable essay, “The Thoreau Problem”, Rebecca Solnit writes, “If [Thoreau] went to jail to demonstrate his commitment to the freedom of others [slave specifically], he went to the berries to exercise his own recovered freedom, the liberty to do whatever he wished, and the evidence in all his writing is that he very often wished to pick berries.”14 She refers to the innate strain between the domestic Thoreau of Walden15 and the communitarian Thoreau of Civil Disobedience16 Solnit gracefully argues that to fight for the freedom of others is the only way to guarantee our own freedom, and fighting often begins with speaking up—or writing down the truth, for those of us who write.
+In her remarkable essay, “The Thoreau Problem”, Rebecca Solnit writes, “If [Thoreau] went to jail to demonstrate his commitment to the freedom of others [slaves specifically], he went to the berries to exercise his own recovered freedom, the liberty to do whatever he wished, and the evidence in all his writing is that he very often wished to pick berries.”16 She refers to the innate strain between the domestic Thoreau of Walden17 and the communitarian Thoreau of Civil Disobedience18 Solnit gracefully argues that to fight for the freedom of others is the only way to guarantee our own freedom, and fighting often begins with speaking up—or writing down the truth, for those of us who write.
 Fighting for others is not a constraint on our freedom, but a necessary condition for a free society.
 To retain our personal freedoms, goes the argument, we must at times engage politics and public life.

 The personal and political are cyclical.